nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is a civil and a criminal component to a DUI in Nebraska.
 Both processes are separate but often go together.
 In terms of the civil components, the administrative license revocation process of 6 months may get scaled down to 60 days subject to the decision of the authorities.
 This applies to first time DUI with no other adjoining matters.
 Repeat offenses may lead to a license suspension of up to 15 years.

 The criminal component often borders on penalties of probation, fines, community service or incarceration.
-The mildest is community service off at least 120 hours in cumulative terms, while jail time is the most severe.
+The mildest is community service of at least 120 hours in cumulative terms, while jail time is the most severe.
 Repeat offenses often lead to stiffer penalties.
 For example, a second DUI conviction may attract as much as $500 fines, a jail time of up to15 years, as in a 5th time DUI.
 In addition, the offender is under compulsion to install an ignition interlock device in the car that prevents the vehicle from starting if the BAC is about 0.02%.

 How Long Does a DUI Stay on Your Record in Nebraska?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 • The name of the person involved in the record, unless said person is a juvenile